HatefulMoron/solarquant/README.md

 ## SolarQuant

-This repository contains the SolarQuant environment tooling, which allows the user to easily source data from Ecogy AMS and SolarNetwork.
-This data can then be used to train machine learning predictors.
+This repository contains the SolarQuant environment tooling, which allows the user to easily source training data to be used for training machine learning predictors.
+SolarQuant works by consuming OrangeButton and SolarNetwork data, both of which are free and open source.

 ### Using The SolarQuant Environment